 What projects suit passive cooling with heat pumps?

-While passive cooling works well in individual properties or communal areas, multiple property schemes featuring district heating systems using Shared Ground Loop Arrays are particularly suited to passive cooling.
+While passive cooling works well in individual properties or communal areas, multiple property schemes featuring Networked Heat Pump systems using Shared Ground Loop Arrays are particularly suited to passive cooling.

 What are the advantages of passive cooling?